datanav/docs/technical/webcrm-invoiced.rst

      - "string"

-Webcrm Quotationline to Invoiced Lineitem
+WebCRM Quotationline to Invoiced Lineitem
 -----------------------------------------
-Every Webcrm Quotationline will be synchronized with a Invoiced Lineitem.
+Every WebCRM Quotationline will be synchronized with a Invoiced Lineitem.

-Once a link between a Webcrm Quotationline and a Invoiced Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Invoiced Lineitem is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Invoiced Lineitem:
+The following properties are synchronized between a WebCRM Quotationline and a Invoiced Lineitem:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Invoiced Lineitem Property
      - Invoiced Data Type